-Deny the Claim - A defendant who does not agree with any part of your claim can file a response within 14 days of service (30 days for a public body) denying the claim and requesting a hearing or jury trial.
+Deny the Claim - A defendant who does not agree with any part of your claim can file a response within 14 days of service denying the claim and requesting a hearing or jury trial.
 Defendants may also file claims against you called "counterclaims."
 Counterclaims must be related to the transaction or event that your claim is about.
 Jury trials are available only if the amount of either the claim or counterclaim is over \$750.

 If the defendant denies the claim, you will be notified by mail of the date and time to appear for a hearing.
 If you cannot appear at the time set, you must give a good reason in writing to the court at least 14 days before the hearing date.
-You are responsible for making arrangements with your institution and the court to appear by video or telephone.